zwdzwd/transvar/README.md

-**Ioan** is a reverse annotator for resolving ambiguous mutation annotations
+**Ioan** is a reverse annotator for resolving ambiguous mutation annotations.

 --------